exercism/csharp/exercises/concept/international-calling-connoisseur/.docs/introduction.md

 Note that the key and value types are part of the definition of the dictionary.

-Once constructed, entries can be added or removed from a dictionary using its built-in methods.
+Once constructed, entries can be added or removed from a dictionary using its built-in methods `Add` and `Remove`.

 Retrieving or updating values in a dictionary is done by indexing into the dictionary using a key: